vozlt/nginx-module-vts/README.md

       * The number of cache hit.
     * scarce
       * The number of cache scare.
+ * requestMsec
+   * The average of request processing time.
 * filterZones
  * It provides the same fields with `serverZones` except that it included group names.
 * upstreamZones